charliecalvert/CloudNotes/Assignments/AwsEc2Expert.md

 ##Step 6: Clone your repository.

-Clone your repository on each of your three new instances.
-On each instance, start one of your programs (npm start) that talks back and forth between the server and the client.
+Create a **Git** folder in your home directory.
+Navigate into that folder and then clone your repository on each of your three new instances.
+On each instance, start one of your programs (npm start).
+Pick a program that talks back and forth between the server and the client.
+I'm looking for a program that calls into a route such as '**/read**' that you created on the server.
 Do something to make it talk back and forth some.
 Press Ctrl-C to close your node instance.
-Run this command:
+Immediately run this command:

     wget -q -O - http://169.254.169.254/latest/meta-data/instance-id

+The result is somewhat messy, but it is informative.
 Create a screen shot that might look something like this:

 ![wget Shot][akeys03]

 Note the GET lines with the green 200 in them.
 Those show that your client is talking to your server.
 I'm looking for that kind of thing.
-I'm particularly interested in requests like the one for /getFullName.
+I'm particularly interested in requests like the one for **/getFullName**.
 That shows you are requesting more than just HTML, CSS and JS files.
-See right at the bottom on the left where it says **i-94bc2dc7**?
-That is the Volume ID for EC2 hard drive.
-Yours will be different than mine.
-I'm looking for that ID and matching it to the IDs in your first screen shot.
-Three IDs, one for each instance.
+In other words, requests for style.css, or Utilities.js are nice, but they just prove that your app is loading, They don't show that you are calling specific routes.

+If you don't see GET statements like those shown here, check how you are starting your app.
 My **package.json** started the app like this:

     "scripts": {
         "start": "node ./bin/www"
     },

+Now let's talk about the output you get from the call to wget.
+See right at the bottom on the left where it says **i-94bc2dc7**?
+That is the Volume ID for my EC2 virtual hard drive.
+The ID was retrieved by using wget to pull down the results from accessing the specific URL shown above.
+Your results will be different than mine.
+I'm looking for your instance ID and matching it to the ID's in your second screen shot, the one that showed your three volumes.
+In total, your screen shots should show three ids, one in each screen shot.
+Each screen shot contains one instance id, and each one is different.
+That's three IDs, one for each instance.
+For instance, the sample screen shot I show here represents one screen shot and one instance id.

 In total, you will need to create three of these screen shots, one for each of your instances.
-I'm machine the ID returned by the call to **wget** to the id from the list of volumes in your previous screen shot.
+I'm matching the ID returned by the call to **wget** to the id from the list of volumes in your previous screen shot.

 **NOTE**: *You don't have to all three new instances running at once.
 You can*: